98% reduction in RDS io/aurora_redo_log_flush waits

-Scaling feature envs for automated E2E testing
+Scaling feature envs for heavy E2E testing

 At the request of our QA team, my self-service feature env system was extended to be leveraged by our testing and integration processes.
 These environments were originally conceptualized to allow parallel showcasing of in-development features, but when designing the system I prioritized flexibility.
 The first benefit of this flexibility has been enabling automated end-to-end testing for every PR.